 We found 4 internists who accept Humana Gold 2250/HMO Premier near Detroit, MI.

-Dr. David Crawford is an internist and general pediatrician.
-He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Crawford graduated from Wayne State University School of Medicine and then he performed his residency at a hospital affiliated with Wayne State University.
+Dr. David Crawford's specialties are general internal medicine and general pediatrics.
+Dr. Crawford obtained his medical school training at Wayne State University School of Medicine and performed his residency at a hospital affiliated with Wayne State University.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments